MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-powerbi-connector.md

 ---
-title: Create a PowerBI report | Microsoft Docs
+title: Create a PowerBI report using the Common Data Service connector | Microsoft Docs
 description: Connecting to your data from PowerBI Desktop using the Common Data Service connector.
 author: Mattp123
 manager: kvivek